keytonic/wp-login-mod/README.md

 <br />

 ## Easy to configure with custom HTML, CSS & JS
 Totally configurable.
 You can customize the entire login page by inserting your own CSS or JS.
-Insert HTML tags into a login page message, or turn it off entirely.
+Insert HTML tags into your message, or turn it off entirely.

 <p align="center">
 <img src="https://raw.githubusercontent.com/keytonic/wp-login-mod/main/images/1.png"